 “Over the past six months, we have witnessed numerous students’ lives changed for the better through the important work of C4,” Murray shared.
 “With the addition of a full-time nurse, as well as our partnership with the Mebane Foundation, we look forward to watching our students grow spiritually, socially, academically, this coming school year.”

 About Brookstone Schools

-Brookstone Schools is a non-profit Christ-centered school serving inner-city children and families since 2001.
-Brookstone offers an opportunity for parents who want a choice in how they educate their children but are unable to afford a private education.
-Students learn not only facts, but how to use this knowledge in all aspects of their lives.
+Brookstone Schools is a non-profit Christ-centered school serving urban children and families since 2001.
+Brookstone offers an opportunity for parents who want a choice in how they educate their children but are unable to afford private education.
+Students learn not only facts but how to use this knowledge for future lives of leadership and service.
 Brookstone is located in Uptown Charlotte (301 South Davidson St., Charlotte, N.C.
 28202).
-All gifts made to Brookstone Schools are tax deductible.
-For more information, please visit www.brookstoneschools.org.
-Or contact Suzanne Wilson, director of advancement, at (704) 392-6330 or Suzanne.firstname.lastname@example.org
+All gifts made to Brookstone Schools are tax-deductible.
+For more information, please visit www.brookstoneschools.org. or contact Suzanne Wilson, director of major gifts, at (704) 392-6330 or Suzanne.firstname.lastname@example.org.